The CARES Act expanded Unemployment Insurance Benefits through three different programs:

 Completing the Application

-Upon completing the application, all claimants, whether eligible for regular UI or PUA, will receive a confirmation notice that includes a confirmation number.
+Upon completing the application, all claimants, whether eligible for traditional UI or PUA, will receive a confirmation notice that includes a confirmation number.
 If possible, the claimant should print the confirmation notice, screen shot it to save in their computer, or copy the confirmation number down.
-This is the number claimants should use when contacting the NYS DOL.
 Claimants may also receive a confirmation notice in their account’s ‘In Box.’